raspberrypilearning/space-talk/en/step_2.md

 --- task ---

-Type the name of your program into the text box at the top of the screen, to give your program a name.
+Type 'Space talk' into the project title box at the top of the screen.

 ![Project naming text box](images/project-name.png)

+**Tip:** Give your projects helpful names so that you can easily find them when you have lots of projects.

 Next, click on **File**, and then on **Save now** to save your project.